Pros: Relatively low-maintenance when new. Often comes with the cost of a pool.

 Heat pumps must be sized and installed correctly, otherwise you are burning the savings you may have otherwise gained over other heating methods.
 We assess every job with a list of questions, and possibly an on-site visit, to ensure your expectations are exceeded.

 Pros: Efficiency can be good.
 Smallish footprint.
 Absorbs ambient heat.
 No gas lines need to be run. (electricity might need to be upgraded).
+Low maintenance.

 Cons: Must be sized and installed correctly.
 Pool shops often don't truly understand how they work.
 Output changes with ambient air temperature.
 Heat pumps may need to be run for long periods to heat.